strbrgr/jochen/content/posts/solving-aoc-2018-in-2024.md

 ---

 ## Day 3
 As you can see, I have a lot of todos left in this challenge that I want to address at some point.
 Looking at it a few days later, I should have not used index accessing with the vectors.
 Parsing could see some improvements as well.
 Ideally I want to make a call to some parsing function that then returns the necessary data for each `l in input.lines()` iteration.
+That would bring the iterations down from 1.3m to 50k.
 ```rust
 use std::{collections::HashSet, fs::read_to_string};